Enhancing Circuit Fidelity in Transmon Qubit Rings via Operation Duration Tuning under Strong Connectivity Noise: Conclusions and discussions

 \section{Conclusions and discussions}

-In summary, our investigation of transmon-qubit systems reveals insights into the fidelity of quantum operations.
-The identification of fidelity sweet spots under realistic noise conditions suggests new routes to enhance gate performance and maintain high operation fidelity in multi-qubit devices.
-These results are particularly relevant for implementing SWAP and other general operations that underpin robust quantum computing.
+In summary, our investigation of transmon qubit systems reveals that optimal operation points emerge consistently across various quantum operations, even under substantial connectivity noise.
+The identification of these fidelity maxima in the intermediate coupling regime ($10 \lesssim J/\lambda_0 \lesssim 100$) provides a practical pathway to enhance gate performance in multiqubit devices without requiring unrealistic noise suppression.
+This finding is particularly relevant for implementing SWAP gates and general quantum operations that form the foundation of scalable quantum computing architectures.

-We have also examined how different initial states influence operation fidelity, thereby deepening our understanding of quantum-state transport and control.
-Our results indicate that both the degree of entanglement and the symmetry alignment between the initial state and the quantum circuit play essential roles in determining fidelity, as exemplified by the strong symmetry correspondence between the $|\Psi\rangle_{\mathrm{GHZ}}$ state and the SWAP sequence.
-The influence of multi-qubit state symmetries on noise resilience remains an open question that merits further theoretical and experimental study.

-Finally, the integration of machine-learning techniques provides a powerful and resource-efficient means of predicting fidelity sweet spots and optimizing circuit durations without exhaustive simulations or measurements.
-Our supervised neural-network approach adapts effectively to variations in CPW coupling strength and noise distributions, enabling rapid identification of optimal operation parameters across diverse devices.
-Overall, we hope that the results presented in this work may offer some useful insight for the design of next-generation, high-fidelity quantum processors.
+Our analysis demonstrates that the position of optimal operation points remains largely independent of the specific quantum circuit, enabling efficient optimization across diverse operations.
+Moreover, the significant dependence of fidelity on initial states reveals that entanglement structure and symmetry alignment play crucial roles in noise resilience.
+The exceptional performance of GHZ states under SWAP operations, reaching fidelities compatible with quantum error correction thresholds, highlights the importance of state-circuit symmetry matching for robust quantum information processing.
+The underlying mechanism, rooted in coherence oscillations under quasistatic noise, provides a universal framework for understanding fidelity dynamics in superconducting qubit systems.

+The integration of machine learning techniques further enhances the practical utility of our findings by enabling efficient prediction of optimal operation points across varying device parameters.
+Our supervised neural network approach accurately identifies optimal circuit durations without exhaustive simulations, adapting effectively to variations in CPW coupling strengths and noise distributions.
+This data driven strategy significantly reduces the experimental overhead for optimizing quantum operations in diverse device configurations.

+Overall, our results provide valuable insights for designing next generation quantum processors that leverage optimal gate duration tuning to achieve high fidelity operations under realistic noise conditions.
+By identifying and exploiting the inherent trade-offs between circuit depth and noise accumulation, these strategies offer a pragmatic approach to enhancing quantum computational performance in the noisy intermediate scale quantum era.